Signatures of rigidity and second sound in dipolar supersolids

 In sharp contrast to the independent droplet regime, phase imprinting in the supersolid phase leads to a much richer dynamical response [Fig.~\ref{Fig:1D_dyn_with_phase}].
 At early times, barrier removal through the superfluid background excites vibrations of the crystal peaks and generates sound waves through interference.
-During this phase, the $\Delta \varphi = \pi$ imprint is preserved at the trap center, where a pronounced density dip forms atop the background--indicative of a dark soliton [see the inset of Fig.~\ref{Fig:1D_dyn_with_phase}(a)].
+During this phase, the $\Delta \varphi = \pi$ imprint is preserved at the trap center, where a pronounced density dip forms atop the background--indicative of a dark solitary wave [inset of Fig.~\ref{Fig:1D_dyn_with_phase}(a)].
 The soliton core is notably broad and resides in the interstitial region between droplets, resembling the wide vortex cores predicted in dipolar supersolids~\cite{Gallemi_quantized_2020,Ancilotto_vortex_2021}.

-Remarkably, after $t \approx 180$\,ms, interactions between the soliton, sound waves, and crystal lattice cause the soliton to drift.
-Unlike in superfluids, the soliton does not oscillate, see also SM~\cite{supp}, but instead transfers its momentum to the crystal, setting the droplets into motion.
+Remarkably, after $t \approx 180$\,ms, interactions between the solitary wave, sound waves, and crystal lattice cause the soliton to drift.
+Unlike in superfluids, the solitary wave does not oscillate, see also SM~\cite{supp}, but instead transfers its momentum to the crystal, setting the droplets into motion.
 A similar effect has been predicted in rotating toroidal supersolids, where a soliton nucleated in the wake of a moving barrier induces a crystal drift.
 However, this drift is suppressed by the continued presence of the barrier, leading instead to the nucleation of a persistent current~\cite{tengstrand2023toroidal}.
-This momentum transfer is the inverse of vortex nucleation in supersolids, where momentum flows from the rigid structure to the superfluid component~\cite{poli2024synchronization}; here, momentum is transferred from the soliton to the rigid part of the system.
+This momentum transfer is the inverse of vortex nucleation in supersolids, where momentum flows from the rigid structure to the superfluid component~\cite{poli2024synchronization}; here, momentum is transferred from the solitary wave to the rigid part of the system.

 Importantly, this drifting motion is driven by the imprinted phase jump, not by the barrier removal.
 The barrier primarily serves to reduce background excitations by enforcing a node at the trap center during imprinting.
 We confirm this by observing similar drift without an initial central barrier, where the crystal moves in sync but the superfluid background exhibits significantly stronger excitations.